Tri Bike Head-to-Head Comparison

 Why?
 We know what it’s like as a beginner triathlete or even a cost-sensitive triathlete (we call ourselves “unreasonable” triathletes).
-We want the best quality carbon frame, the most aerodynamic cockpit setup, the lightest components, and we want to go FAST, but we don’t want to break the bank.
+We want the best bike that our money can buy, and aren't willing or aren't able to buy a $15,000 bike!

 That’s understandable - and that’s exactly why A-Squared Bikes was founded.
 Our mission is to design the best triathlon bikes for the best price.
-Our bikes are designed to get you in that aero position and deliver you from T1 to T2 in the fastest time possible.
+Our bikes are designed to get you aerodynamic and deliver you from T1 to T2 in the fastest time possible.
 Our focus is on value, and on breaking down the price barriers preventing people from joining our sport.

 Tri Bike Comparison